robert-clayton/ILYA/README.md

 - Confidence: Float - Dummy value, always 1.0
 - XMin, XMax, YMin, YMax: Float - Box coordinates, normalized to the image as [0.0 ...
 1.0]
 - IsOccluded: Bool - Whether the object is occluding by another object
+- IsTruncated: Bool - Whether the object is a part of the LabelName object
 - IsGroupOf: Bool - Whether the object is a group of the LabelName object
 - IsDepiction: Bool - Whether the object is a depiction of the LabelName object
 - IsInside: Bool - Whether the object is the inside of the LabelName object